Biology of human bonding: Oxytocin

-Oxytocin is often dubbed the "cuddle chemical" or the "love hormone,".
+Oxytocin is often dubbed the "love hormone".
 It is a peptide hormone and neuropeptide normally produced in the hypothalamus and released by the posterior pituitary.

-It is critical for promoting prosocial behaviors, trust, and feelings of closeness.
+It is involved in social-affiliation processes, with effects modulated by context and receptor distribution.
+It is thought to be critical for promoting prosocial behaviors, trust, and feelings of closeness.
 More specifically, it plays a role in: